iBehave-CADRE/BIT-Boy/02_EXERCISES_medium.md

 ### 2. Implement the Continuity Check

-The continuity check allows to test continuity between two parts with two pins.
+The continuity check allows you to test whether two parts are connected between two pins.
 If there is continuity, 5V can flow to pin A3 and pull it to a HIGH state.
 The pulldown resistor ensures a stable reading of the LOW state.
 Write a code that makes the buzzer beep when there is continuity between the 5V pin and the A3 pin.
 You can use A3 as a digital pin for simplicity.

 ```C++